 In early 1776, Connecticut built a three-gun log fort and blockhouse on a rocky point in New Haven Harbor.
 Called Black Rock Fort, it stood on the site of an old fort built around 1657.

-In 1777, British Gen. William Tryon and 2,600 troops ravaged New Haven, Fairfield and Norwalk along the Connecticut coast.
+In 1777, British general William Tryon and 2,600 troops ravaged New Haven, Fairfield and Norwalk in Connecticut.
 They captured Black Rock Fort after its 19 defenders ran out of ammunition.
-When the British forces withdrew from Connecticut they burned the fort’s barracks, having already torched manor houses, barns, ships and supply houses.
+Then, when the British forces withdrew, they burned the fort’s barracks.
+They'd already torched manor houses, barns, ships and supply houses.

 In 1807, the abandoned fort was rebuilt and named after Connecticut hero Nathan Hale.
 Fort Nathan Hale II was built during the Civil War, but saw no action.
-It became a historic site in 1921, but was neglected and overgrown after World War II.
+Named a historic site in 1921, it grew neglected and overgrown after World War II.

-Black Rock Fort and Fort Nathan Hale were reconstructed in time for the nation’s bicentennial.
-Today they are part of Fort Hale Park, and they include a drawbridge, moat, ramparts, earthworks, powder magazines and bunker.
+But then came the nation's bicentennial and the reconstruction of Black Rock Fort and Fort Nathan Hale.
+Today they belong to Fort Hale Park, and they include a drawbridge, moat, ramparts, earthworks, powder magazines and bunker.

 Fort Nathan Hale Park has a sandy beach, picnic tables and spectacular views of the harbor.